Christopher G. Cavoli: SACEUR

 In May 2022, his nomination to succeed General Tod Wolters as commander of United States European Command and Supreme Allied Commander Europe was approved by the Senate.
 He assumed command on 4 July 2022.
 Secretary-General of NATO Jens Stoltenberg took the opportunity to remark on his "entirely new family of NATO defence plans" which had been approved at the 2022 NATO Madrid summit and said "You were quite simply the right leader, at the right post, at the right time."
 Cavoli is the author of a 4000-page plan to discuss at the 2023 Vilnius Summit for updating NATO's military commands and preparations.
+His top priorities during his tenure were overseeing assistance to Ukraine starting from the 2022 Russian invasion and implementing new NATO defense plans.

 General Cavoli retired from the United States Army in July 2025 after a 38-year career, concluding his service as Supreme Allied Commander Europe (SACEUR) and Commander of U.S. European Command.
 His retirement was formalized during change of command ceremonies in Stuttgart, Germany, and Mons, Belgium, where he transferred command of both organizations to U.S. Air Force Gen. Alexus G. Grynkewich.